Naatan/CrossORM/readme.md

-Lightweight ORM based on Idiorm and Paris
+Lightweight ORM, originally based on Idiorm and Paris.

 # Project goals